 This—combined with stellar networking, developing your own personal brand, and constantly improving your resume and portfolio—will give you the best shot at success.

 Want to learn more about how to land that dream UX job?
-Here are a few other articles you’ll find useful:
+Here are a few other resources you’ll find useful: